 The exfoliating elements in face scrubs include crystals, micro-fine granules, natural beads like bamboo powder or particles, and in some cases, plastic micro-beads.

 On the other hand, an exfoliator is a chemical agent that removes dead cells from the surface of the skin.
 It's also known as a chemical exfoliator because it dissolves dead skin cells using enzymes or acids.

-Instead of physically scrubbing dead cells away, chemical exfoliators dissolve the intercellular glue that holds dead skin cells together.
+Instead of physically scrubbing dead cells away (because who can be bothered doing that), chemical exfoliators dissolve the intercellular glue that holds dead skin cells together.

 Should guys exfoliate their face?

 In a word - yes.
 Hell yeah, they should!

 Your skin is up to 30% thicker than women's and also produces more oil.
 Without proper exfoliation, dead skin cells can get trapped on the skin's surface, leading to clogged pores, dark spots, rough skin texture, wrinkles, dullness, dryness, and flaky skin.

 Regular exfoliation removes these dead skin cells to reveal smoother and brighter skin.
 You can then show off that handsome face you’ve been hiding!